Work graphs API – compute rasterizer learning sample

 TriangleFetchAndTransform

-This is the root node of the graph which is also the entry point of the program.
+This is the root node of the graph.
+Which is also the entry point of the program.
 It has the character of a regular Compute Dispatch in which we launch as many threads as there are triangles but share the object’s ID and parameters, hence we annotate it being of type Broadcasting.

 [Shader("node")]